yeoman/yeoman.io/app/authoring/testing.md

 title: Testing Generators
 category: authoring
 sidebar: sidebars/authoring.md
-excerpt: Yeoman allows and promotes and encourages testing.
-This is how
+excerpt: Yeoman allows, promotes and encourages testing.
+This is how.
 ---

 Read on to learn more about the testing helpers Yeoman add to ease the pain of unit testing a generator.